matthewdshepherd/Dog-Party/README.md

  - try out working with Javascript to interact with the DOM

 I practiced using semantic HTML over divs to create a structured HTML page that can be used with multiple css pages.

+Attached are the original image prompts and what I have created.